ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

     When you select a stock image, you must also select the storage tier and the storage pool.
 When you select a custom image, the new VSIs are deployed into the same storage tier and pool where the image resides.
 You must select a storage type for stock images.
 Currently, you cannot mix **Tier 1** and **Tier 3** storage types.
 For more information, see [Storage tiers](/docs/power-iaas?topic=power-iaas-on-cloud-architecture#storage-tiers).

-    [{{site.data.keyword.on-prem}}]{: tag-red}If you select a custom image from a local catalog, the VSIs are deployed on a single storage tier.
+    [{{site.data.keyword.on-prem}}]{: tag-red} If you select a custom image from a local catalog, the VSIs are deployed on a single storage tier.
     {: note}

-    If you select AIX as the boot image, the {{site.data.keyword.powerSys_notm}} user interface provides you with an option to configure the VSI for epic workload.
-For more information on epic, see [configuring a VSI for EPIC workloads](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server#configuring-a-vm-for-epic-workloads).
+    If you select AIX as the boot image, the {{site.data.keyword.powerSys_notm}} user interface provides you with an option to configure the VSI for Epic workload.
+For more information about Epic workloads, see [Configuring a VSI for Epic workloads](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server#configuring-a-vm-for-epic-workloads).

     If you select IBM i as the boot image, the {{site.data.keyword.powerSys_notm}} user interface provides you with the following options:
-    - Include the following licenses to your VSI:
+    - Add the following licenses to your VSI:
       - IBM i Cloud Storage Solution
-      - IBM i PowerHA, and
+      - IBM i PowerHA
       - Rational Dev Studio for IBM i

         Adding a license increases the service cost.
 The selected licenses are injected to your VSI.
-You can install specific solutions on your VSI, and the licenses are automatically set.
+You can install specific solutions on your VSI, and the licenses are automatically applied.
 If you want to use these licensed programs on your IBM i VSI, you must order these licenses through {{site.data.keyword.powerSys_notm}}.
 You cannot use existing licenses in your VSI.